 The fact that neoconservative Republicans are the most profoundly anti-DPRK advocates partly reflects the military-industrial interests they tend to be particularly tied up with.
 It also reflects the utility of North Korea as a source of securitization-enabling indignation in political rhetoric.
 Indignations is, as Woodward (2007: 169) put it, “the great aesthetic principle” of the conservative backlash culture, “the privileged emotion, the magic moment that brings a consciousness of rightness and determination to persist” that can rise to “a quasi-religious revelation.”
 Indignation is one way securitizing actors provoke “emotional intensity and logical rigor” (Balzacq 2010: 26).
 DPRK human rights discourse plays a role for American neoconservatives that Williams (2007: 94, 102) describes as an effort to “revalue the field of security” into a cultural narrative of the defense of liberal-democracy, “part of an historic mission that can and should be shared by all peoples; and it would be, if only virtuous governments were allowed to rule.”

-David Campbell (1992: 183) argues that the core of neoconservative foreign policy is “the pursuit of stable, unified society at home through an emphasis on foreign threats” to re-establish allegiance and discipline through indignation “appeasement” of barbarian behavior.
+David Campbell (1992: 183) argues that the core of neoconservative foreign policy is “the pursuit of stable, unified society at home through an emphasis on foreign threats” to re-establish allegiance and discipline through indignation at “appeasement” of barbarian behavior.
 The bipartisanism of US legislation on DPRK human rights demonstrates how liberals have – with rare exceptions like libertarian Ron Paul (2013) – essentially accepted the cultural-threat narrative on neoconservative terms, i.e., Secretary of State John Kerry labeled the DPRK an “evil place” in response to the COI (Chosun Ilbo 2014).

 American news media coverage of the COI effectively silenced calls for engagement through emphasis on the most extraordinary-negative elements of the COI.
 Nicholas Eberstadt’s (2014) Wall Street Journal article “Never Again” concludes, “Never again should Western humanitarian aid be given to North Korea to hand out at its own discretion, as if Pyongyang were a government like any other.”
 Christian Science Monitor concludes, “the regime in Pyongyang has worked to perfect and make permanent a system to inflict oppression and hardship on its citizens”, so we must act “in the sure belief that” the DPRK will fundamentally “change” and refrain from doing business with it (CSM 2014).
 Finally, a NYT opinion piece draws “lessons” from the COI that culminate in transparent advocacy for securitization (Stanton and Lee 2014).
 First, the report shows that “North Korea’s leaders do not value human life or happiness” and therefore the country’s “wanton disregard for innocent life means its nuclear weapons pose a greater threat than those possessed by other nations.”
 Second, the “willful enforcement of hunger” questions the logic of food aid because spontaneous free market activities “have probably done more to end the famine.”
 Finally, sanctions “did not plunge North Korea back into famine” and “are certainly not the cause of North Koreans’ hunger.”
 In short, ‘the regime’ is exceptionally brutal, aggressive and impermanent, and its people are (unlike other ‘normal’ countries) unaffected by sanctions and humanitarian assistance.
 These “lessons” do not derive from any particular empirical findings of the COI report, but the extraordinary-negative frame itself.
-Applied to Indonesia, these would be self-evidently harmful to vulnerable populations.
+Applied to Indonesia, for example, these would be self-evidently harmful to vulnerable populations.
 They are propagations of the logic of securitization that are facilitated by the COI and serve to justify the state of exception while foreclosing more progressive alternatives.